ewaldo19/Computer-Vision-Data-Analysis-Project/README.md

   <li>On <strong>Data Cleaning and Insertion</strong> folder, open <b>Database Creation and Insertion.sql</b>

   Run each SQL query accordingly to create the database to store the web scraped data, import the csv file into a temporary table before storing it in the real table.
 Make sure the data is clean and there are no missing data/data inaccuracies in the database.

+  Import the Countries Data.json file to ensure that the nationality column on authors table has a connection to another table.

-  Import the author nationality files so that each author has their nationality and alternate nationality to provide more valuable insights regarding the data.</li>
+  Import the author nationality files so that each author has their nationality and alternate nationality to provide more valuable insights regarding the data.

+  Note: If you want to have the same data as the data I have, I suggest you import the Authors.json file instead of predicting the nationality as well because there are still some inaccuracies about predicting the nationality.
+By using the Authors.json, it corrects some data especially the data regarding Indonesia.</li>
   <br>
   <li>On <strong>Data Querying</strong> folder, open <b>Data Querying.sql</b>